 Pronunciation of 'Erythrina'

-The word 'Erythrina' refers to a genus of flowering plants in the pea family, known for their bright red flowers.
-It is pronounced as /ˌɛrɪˈθraɪnə/ or /ˌɛrɪˈθriːnə/ in English.
+The word 'Erythrina' refers to a genus of flowering plants in the family Fabaceae, commonly known as coral trees.
+It is pronounced as 'eh-rih-THRY-nuh' in English.

 The word 'Erythrina' originates from the Greek word 'erythros,' meaning 'red,' referring to the red flowers of many species in this genus.